Complaints and Investigations

 - Test Security Complaints

 Each person who participates in the Texas student assessment program is responsible for reporting any violation or suspected violation of test security or confidentiality.
 Instructions for filing a complaint about any incident that results in a deviation from documented testing procedures to be a testing irregularity are on that page.

 TEA Customer Service Complaints - Compact with Texans

 Under state law, government agencies are required to create a "Compact with Texans" page that sets customer service standards and outlines the agency's procedures for responding to formal complaints from the public regarding customer service provided by TEA staff.
 Refer to the Compact with Texans page for more information and contacts for filing a complaint about TEA customer service.

-TEA only handles complaints related to violation of school law of a public school district, public charter school, or the agency itself.
 Refer to the Complaints Handled by Other Agencies page for information and contacts about matters typically addressed by other agencies.

 - Driver Training

 Education Service Center Region 13’s Driver Training Division is the single point of contact for all driver training programs in Texas, including complaints.